Have you received a letter about the details the NHS holds for you?

 Please follow the instructions on the enclosed form to confirm the NHS hold the correct details for you.

 If we do not receive the information from you within ten days of receipt of this letter, it will be assumed that you have moved home address and we will begin the process of removing you from this GP’s list.
 This means you will not receive important information about your health and will no longer be registered with a GP practice.

 There are instructions explaining how to respond included on the letter.
 Your options include text message, online form or postal form.

-The Data Protection Act gives an individual the right to ask for a copy of the information an organisation holds about them – this right is commonly known as a subject access request (SAR).
-Subject access requests can be made as follows:
+The Data Protection Act 2018 (DPA) and the General Data Protection Regulations (GDPR) gives an individual the right to ask for a copy of the information an organisation holds about them – this right is commonly known as a Subject Access Request (SAR).
+Subject Access Requests can be made as follows:

 NHS England is the data controller of GP health records where an individual is not currently registered with a GP or is deceased.
 To request access to your own health records or those of a deceased person, the most efficient way to submit the request is to complete the application form which can be downloaded here.
 This will ensure all the relevant details are captured and will avoid confusion or misunderstanding.
 The application form contains information regarding your rights and how your application will be dealt with.
 Please take the time to read it carefully.

 To receive a copy of a medical record, appropriate identification documents must be provided.
 If you are making the application as an individual’s legal representative (e.g. a solicitor), we need to receive written authorisation from the applicant for you to act on their behalf and receive their medical record.

 Please send your completed application form and copies of relevant identification documentation via email to email@example.com.
 If you are unable to submit your request via email please forward your completed application to the following postal address: